Columbianini/Spring/README.md

     - starter dependencies: DevTools, Thymeleaf, Web

 # Chapter 2 Developing Web applications
+- client send a request with a specific path, Spring will associate the specific path with a specific handler class.
+The handler class will run all `@MethodAttribute` function to get a `org.springframework.ui.Model` object and run the specific request's function (e.g. `@PostMapping`), which will return the view's name and bring `org.springframeworkui.Model` to the view
+- For request handler,
+  - return a string without prefix, this string is a filename under the `resources\templates` and the browser will render the **view**
+  - return a string with prefix `redirect: ... `, it will run the code of `...`  related **handler** method
 - job of MVC:
   - Model (controller's member function): defined in Controller class with `@org.springframework.web.bind.annotation.ModelAttribute`
   - view (html file under `/static`): render data to HTML using template such as avaServer Pages (JSP), Thymeleaf, FreeMarker, Mustache, and Groovy-based templates